Get Involved: 10 Easy Ways to Participate in Giving Tuesday Today!

 Want to give back this holiday season?

-From participating in a food drive to helping out with local charities and non-profits, there are endless participation options for Giving Tuesday.
-Many big companies will also be sharing the holiday spirit with Giving Tuesday.
-Last year, brands including Disney, Instacart, and more participated in Giving Tuesday.
+Many big companies will also be sharing in the holiday spirit.
+Last year, brands including Disney, Instacart, Anthropologie, Josie Maran, and more participated in Giving Tuesday.
 We can’t wait to see who joins in this year!

-Here are some things you can do to participate in Giving Tuesday…
+Here are 10 easy ways to participate in Giving Tuesday 2023…

 1. Distribute some “Blessing Bags“!